igrafx/miningkafka/howto.md

 Copy the latest **JAR** and paste it in the ``/docker-compose/extensions/`` directory of the Docker Compose module.
 If this directory doesn't exist, you can create it.

-#### Relaunch Liveconnect
-By relaunching Liveconnect with the ``make liveconnect`` command, you will now be able to use the UDFs in ksql.
+Now, by relaunching the infrastructure with the ``make start`` command, you will now be able to use the UDFs in ksql.

 #### Explore UDFs
 1. To display a list of available UDFs using the following command in the **ksqlDB CLI**: